-- 153. This is a key consideration for the Dadaab complex with the impending implementation of the government directive to close the camps and move the non-Somali refugees to Kakuma (these are estimated to be 50,000 in number).
+153. 1This is a key consideration for the Dadaab complex with the impending implementation of the government directive to close the camps and move the non-Somali refugees to Kakuma (these are estimated to be 50,000 in number).
 Although the UNHCR has facilitated a Camp Closure Taskforce, the team had not started discussing decommissioning of the camps at the time of the SA.
-It is notable that at the time of the SA, the number of refugees in Kambioos camp had reduced to a low level, of about 12,000 people, that it was no longer viable as a standalone camp but the Taskforce was yet to address critical issues such as future management of the facilities, avoidance of adverse effects such as disease outbreaks due to mismanaged latrines and what to do with abandoned housing.
-There were already signs of degradation of the deserted parts of the camp. - 154.
-It is anticipated that the management of the existing facilities in the camps such as water, health and education would revert to the local people based on the county and national mandates.
+It is notable that at the time of the SA, the number of refugees in Kambioos camp had reduced to a low level, of about 12,000 people, that it was no longer viable as a stand-alone camp but the Taskforce was yet to address critical issues such as future management of the facilities, avoidance of adverse effects such as disease outbreaks due to mismanaged latrines and what to do with abandoned housing.
+There were already signs of degradation of the deserted parts of the camp.

+154. It is anticipated that the management of the existing facilities in the camps such as water, health and education would revert to the local people based on the county and national mandates.
 The key challenge would be the ability of the local communities and county governments to manage and sustain the facilities.
 The current population of Dadaab, for instance, is estimated at 152,487 people yet the camps were catering for over 350,000 people.
-The optimum utilization of the facilities following the departure of the refugees should be a key area of concern for the IPs, county government and the local leadership. - 155.
-The consultations established several benefits accrued by the host communities from the presence of the refugees.
-The local people benefit from the health and education facilities established by the UNHCR and other donors targeting the refugees.
-For instance, International Rescue Committee's main hospital provides free health care to the Turkana, including diagnosis and treatment while the Dadaab community has access to the level 5 hospital in Ifo 2.
-Despite reported shortcomings in the provisioning of healthcare, most assessment participants noted that the presence of these health facilities as a key benefit accrued to them mainly because of the presence of refugees.
-There are other ways through which the hosts benefit from the refugees including:
+The optimum utilization of the facilities following the departure of the refugees should be a key area of concern for the IPs, county government and the local leadership.

-15It is currently uncertain whether the Government of Kenya will proceed with the repatriation of the refugees from Dadaab following the court ruling on February 09, 2017 to the effect that continuing with this process would be illegal.
+&lt;sup>15It is currently uncertain whether the Government of Kenya will proceed with the repatriation of the refugees from Dadaab following the court ruling on February 09, 2017 to the effect that continuing with this process would be illegal.
 The judgment indicated that the country would be going against international commitments.

-16At the time of the SA, about 37,000 refugees had been repatriated to Somalia most of them from the Kambioos and Ifo camps.
+&lt;sup>16At the time of the SA, about 37,000 refugees had been repatriated to Somalia most of them from the Kambioos and Ifo camps.